microsoft/botframework-solutions/.github/PULL_REQUEST_TEMPLATE.md

 *What is the context of this pull request?
 Why is it being done?*

 ## Changes
-*Are there any changes that need to be called out as significant or particularly confusing?*
+*Are there any changes that need to be called out as significant or particularly difficult to grasp?*

 *Include illustrative screenshots for context if applicable.*